Student Enrollment & Placement

 • Enrollment application from the non-District school

-• Confirmation of enrollment from the school on the school’s letterhead
+• Confirmation of enrollment on the school’s official letterhead

-• Copy of the plane ticket in student’s name if the student is enrolling in a school that is out of the country
+• Copy of the student’s plane ticket if enrolling in a school outside of the country

-Once you have these documents, they should be submitted directly to your students’ current District school, or to OSEP at osep@philasd.org.
+Once all required documents have been completed, they should be submitted directly to your student’s current District school or emailed to osep@philasd.org.

 Important Terms and Related Forms